Synthio/SynthVanish/README.txt

 --SynthioVanish--

-This is a plugin for Minecraft servers that vanishes and unvanished players.
+This is a plugin for Minecraft servers that vanishes and unvanishes players.